OrtalNaaman/MyStore/README.md

 ## UCG Store App
 Online clothes store appliaction.
 UCG- Unique Clothes for Girls and baby girls store app provides unique and fashionable clothing options for girls and baby girls.
-The store app includes 3 authorization levels for users with different action options: guest, user and admin.
+The store app includes 3 authorization levels for users with different action options: Guest, User and Admin.

 ## Table of Contents